Skip to main content

 data-pathYesPath to the data file that contains the evaluators and input queries for evaluations.

-agent-IDsYesID of one or more agents to evaluate in format agent-name:version (for example, my-agent:1 or my-agent:1,my-agent:2).
+agent-idsYesID of one or more agents to evaluate in format agent-name:version (for example, my-agent:1 or my-agent:1,my-agent:2).
 Multiple agents are comma-separated and compared with statistical test results.

 baseline-agent-idNoID of the baseline agent to compare against when evaluating multiple agents.
 If not provided, the first agent is used.